bantybanty/traefik2-basic-stack-docker/README.md

 please dont just run docker compose up it will fail fist rename .env.example to .env
-2nd put you vaules there and
+2nd put you vaules there and then run...

 #### Comment out or delete any unused entries

 I will later add exact steps with links.

 https://www.smarthomebeginner.com/cloudflare-settings-for-traefik-docker/

 https://www.smarthomebeginner.com/traefik-2-docker-tutorial/

 https://www.smarthomebeginner.com/google-oauth-with-traefik-2-docker/

 Thanks to content creators for there active support